ihtisham-sudo/Ethernaut-Hacks-Solution/Hello Ethernaut (Level 0)/Readme.md

 # Task Of This Level is to Authenticate Function with the password "ethernaut0".

-After Getting New Instance And Trypin contract in the Developer Console, All you need to do is to follow the command I will provide here in sequence.
+After Getting New Instance And Typing contract in the Developer Console, All you need to do is to follow the command I will provide here in sequence.
 You Will Get You Level Cleared.

 1: await contract.info()